IV Fighter Command

 The IV Fighter Command is a disbanded United States Air Force unit.
 It was activated under Fourth Air Force at March Field, California in June 1941, when it replaced a provisional organization.
 It was responsible for training fighter units and for the air defense of the southern portion of the Pacific Coast.
 Following the attack on Pearl Harbor, the command's units were placed on alert.
 In 1942, its air defense responsibility was expanded to include the entire Pacific coast of the continental United States and the command moved its headquarters from southern California to Oakland Airport, California, which was more centrally located.
 As the threat to the Pacific decreased, it was disbanded on 31 March 1944.

 History

 Background

 GHQ Air Force (GHQ AF) had been established with two major combat functions, to maintain a striking force against long range targets, and the air defense of the United States.
 In the spring of 1941, the War Department established four strategic defense areas and GHQ AF reorganized its Southwest Air District as 4th Air Force with responsibility for air defense planning and organization along the west coast and in the southwest.
 4th Air Force activated 4th Interceptor Command at March Field, California on 8 July 1941, under the command of Major General Millard F. Harmon.
+(Note: This command is not related to a previous Interceptor Command, 4th Air Force, apparently a provisional organization, that was organized on 22 April 1941 and discontinued on 8 July 1941.)